Ceiling (aeronautics): Service ceiling

-Service ceiling is where the rate of climb drops below a prescribed value.
+Service ceiling is the density altitude at which the rate of climb drops below a prescribed value.

-The service ceiling is the maximum usable altitude of an aircraft.
+The service ceiling is the maximum altitude of an aircraft during normal operations.
 Specifically, it is the density altitude at which flying in a clean configuration, at the best rate of climb airspeed for that altitude and with all engines operating and producing maximum continuous power, will produce a given rate of climb.
 A typical value might be 100 ft/min climb, or on the order of 500 ft/min climb for jet aircraft.

-The one-engine inoperative (OEI) service ceiling of a twin-engine, fixed-wing aircraft is the density altitude at which flying in a clean configuration, at the best rate of climb airspeed for that altitude with one engine producing maximum continuous power and the other engine shut down and feathered, will produce a given rate of climb, usually 50 ft/min.
+The one-engine inoperative (OEI) service ceiling of a twin-engine, fixed-wing aircraft is the density altitude at which flying in a clean configuration, at the best rate of climb airspeed for that altitude with one engine producing maximum continuous power and the other engine shut down (and if it has a propeller, the propeller is feathered), will produce a given rate of climb, usually 50 ft/min.

 However, some performance charts will define the service ceiling as the pressure altitude at which the aircraft will have the capability of climbing at 50 ft/min with one propeller feathered.